Neighborhood Tutoring Program

 This program helps students in grades 2nd-12th achieve grade-level competency in reading and math through one-on-one attention and a structured, step-by-step curriculum.
 Frequent tests help ensure that a student has mastered the material in one lesson before moving on to the next.
 When students are guided at their own pace and engaged through fun and interesting activities, they gain academic skills and confidence in their ability to learn.

 Despite the uncertainty of COVID-19, FLOC has put a plan in place to ensure that our students continue to receive the support they need through distance learning.
-In following with health and safety guidelines, FLOC’s Fall Neighborhood Tutoring Program will be going virtual.
+In following with health and safety guidelines, FLOC’s Spring Neighborhood Tutoring Program will be going virtual.

 On average, after just 28 hours of FLOC tutoring, students gain one year in grade-level equivalency in both reading and math.

 Served during the 2012-2013 school year, with 260 students regularly attending at the end of program, representing a within year retention rate of 83.6%.

 Regularly attending at the end of the program, representing a within year retention rate of 83.6%.

 Or 66.2% made at least one year improvement in reading and math.
 An additional 45 or 16.7% made at least six months improvement in reading and math%